TARA JUERGENS & DAVID DOLLINGER

 It took 650 hours of hand stitching and 2,500 hours of embroidering by a team of couturiers to complete the custom Ralph & Russo bridal gown Tara Juergens wore on her wedding day—an incredible experience that began with a classic dinner date.

-David Dollinger was on his first date through Kelleher International when he was matched with Tara.
-While there was a mutual attraction, David’s busy travel schedule led to the two parting ways for the summer.
+While there was a mutual attraction during David Dollinger and Tara's first date, David’s busy travel schedule led to the two parting ways for the summer.
 They did, however, circle back around for a second date of tennis, biking and dinner in Santa Monica.
 At one point, David asked Tara what she was looking for.
 When she spun the question back around, he replied with, “I’m looking for everything.”

 For Tara, the couple’s connection held a special significance.
 “Before we met, I traveled to Jerusalem and placed a note in the Western Wall asking God to bless me with a beautiful family,” she recalls.
 “David has a family and was open to creating a family.”
 It didn’t take long for her to realize her prayers had been answered.